Lena Machado

-Lena Machado (October 16, 1903 – January 23, 1974) was a Native Hawaiian singer, composer, and ukulele player, known as "Hawaii's Songbird".
+Lena Machado (October 16, 1903 – January 23, 1974) was a Hawaiian singer, composer, and ukulele player, known as "Hawaii's Songbird".
 She was among the first group of musical artists honored by the Hawaiian Music Hall of Fame in 1995.
 Noted for her use of the Hawaiian vocal technique of "ha'i," which emphasizes the transition between a singer's lower and falsetto vocal ranges, and her use of "kaona" (hidden meaning) when writing song lyrics, she entertained primarily in Hawaii and the mainland United States.
 She sold leis on the Honolulu piers as a child, and aspired to become a singer like the women she saw greeting incoming passengers.
 KGU radio manager Marion A. Mulroney discovered her as she sang in a mango tree next door to his home.
 She performed regularly on KGU, where Royal Hawaiian Band conductor Mekia Kealakaʻi heard her and hired her as a featured soloist in 1925.
 Her association with the Royal Hawaiian Band would last five decades.
 During World War II, she had her own radio show on KGU.

 Early life

 Lena Kaulumau Wai‘ale‘ale was born October 16, 1903, in the Pauoa Valley.
-The youngest of five children, her Native Hawaiian birth parents were Louise Makakoa Poepoe, a musician, and Robert Wai‘ale‘ale, a Hawaiian composer and vocalist.
+Her mother was Native Hawaiian musician Louise Makakoa Poepoe, and her father was Oscar J. Kreuter, a San Francisco born son of German immigrants.
+Her father has been widely, and erroneously, reported as Hawaiian composer and vocalist Robert Wai‘ale‘ale (Louise Poepoe’s first husband), who in fact died of typhoid fever sixteen months before Lena’s birth.
+Oscar Kreuter had come to Hawaii in 1899, staying with his brother, Charles, who was a trumpeter with the Royal Hawaiian Band.
+Oscar returned to San Francisco, where he died in 1909.
 Lena was hānai (informally adopted) at birth by Mary Davis Pan and her husband Loon Pan.
 The practice of hānai-ing a birth child to an adoptive family was an accepted cultural practice among Hawaiians.
 As a result of hearing the Hawaiian language in her birth home, Chinese spoken in the Pan family, and English spoken throughout Hawaii, Lena grew up multilingual.

 The Loo Pan family were not musical, and discouraged her interest in singing.
 Nevertheless, Lena learned to play the ukulele and won first prize singing "Let Me Call You Sweetheart" in a contest her birth family entered her into.
 Many images of her over the decades would show her accompanying herself on the ukulele.
 Her hānai family put her to work selling leis on the Honolulu piers before she reached the age of 10.
 In later years, she reflected on Julia K. Chilton and Lizzie Alohikea being her role models when she watched them sing for incoming passengers at the piers.
 After attending Kauluwela Elementary School, she then attended Sacred Hearts Academy.